We've reviewed (and re-reviewed) more than 100 of the best web hosting providers so we know what makes the absolute best website hosting service.

 Best website builder on the market

 Online store: Optional | Free domain: Yes | Search credits: $75 | Professional site review: Optional

-Wix is a website building service that offers an attractive range of plans and boasts some truly impressive depth when it comes to tailoring your site to best match your needs.
-The service has a user-friendly editor that bristles with content and functionality, and allows you to fine-tune your site in a huge amount of different ways.
+Wix is a website building service that offers an attractive range of plans, and boasts some truly impressive depth when it comes to tailoring your site to best match your needs.
+The service has a user-friendly editor that bristles with content and functionality, allowing you to fine-tune your site in a wide variety of ways.

 Other powerful features include an integrated image editor with tons of Instagram-style filters, and a raft of ecommerce templates to boot (note that Wix doesn’t levy transactions fees on your sales, either, unlike some rivals).

 Wix even has a free plan, although that limits bandwidth and storage space (to 500MB) and puts branding on your site.
-Step up to the Unlimited plan, which is the most popular subscription, and you get 10GB of storage plus a free domain, unlimited bandwidth (as the name suggests) alongside $75 worth of Google Ad vouchers.
+Step up to the Unlimited plan, which is the most popular subscription, and you get 10GB of storage plus a free domain, unlimited bandwidth (as the name suggests), plus $75 worth of Google Ad vouchers.

 - Most popular Wix Unlimited plan (unlimited bandwidth, 10GB storage)

 - Wix VIP plan (Professional site review, Email campaigns)